germangb/minimp3-rs/crates/minimp3/README.md

 # minimp3-rs

-Rust bindings and high-level wrapper for the [minimp3] library.
+Rust bindings with a high-level wrapper for the [minimp3] C library.

 As the C library is a header-only library, it is not necessary to link any C library statically or dynamically.